Francis Scott Key Bridge (Baltimore)

 The Francis Scott Key Bridge (informally, Key Bridge or Beltway Bridge) was a highway bridge that crossed the lower Patapsco River and outer Baltimore Harbor/Port.
 It was opened on March 23, 1977, to carry the Baltimore Beltway (Interstate 695 or I-695) between Dundalk and Hawkins Point.

 Initially named the Outer Harbor Crossing, the bridge was renamed in 1976 for poet Francis Scott Key, who wrote the lyrics to "The Star-Spangled Banner", the U.S. national anthem.
 At 8636 ft, it was the second-longest bridge in the Baltimore metropolitan area, after the Chesapeake Bay Bridge.
 Its main span of 1200 ft was the third-longest of any continuous truss in the world.

 Operated by the Maryland Transportation Authority (MDTA), the bridge was the outermost of three crossings of Baltimore's harbor, along with the Baltimore Harbor and Fort McHenry tunnels, all of which require tolls for passage.
 It carried an estimated 11.5 million vehicles annually, including trucks carrying hazardous materials prohibited in the tunnels.
 It completed the last gap in I-695's circuit of the city, although the bridge roadway was officially a state road: the unsigned Maryland Route 695.

-On March 26, 2024, the main span collapsed when a container ship struck one of its piers, killing six workers who were doing maintenance on the bridge at the time.
-A replacement bridge is under construction at the same location, while at the same time remnants of the old bridge are being removed.
-It is scheduled for completion by fall 2028.
+On March 26, 2024, the main span collapsed when the container ship MV Dali struck one of its piers, killing six workers who were doing maintenance on the bridge at the time.
+As of March 2026, the remnants are being demolished and a replacement bridge is being built at the site, with completion scheduled in December 2030.